 About Schema Therapy

-The Schema Therapy Institutes of NJ-NYC and DC offer consultation, training and supervision to clinicians who are interested in learning and/or becoming certified in schema therapy.
+The Schema Therapy Institutes of NJ-NYC and DC offer consultation, evaluation and psychotherapy, and professional training and supervision to clinicians who are interested in learning and/or becoming certified in schema therapy.

 What is Schema Therapy?

 Schema therapy is an innovative psychotherapy developed by Dr. Jeffrey Young for personality disorders, chronic depression, and other difficult individual and couples problems.
 Schema therapy integrates elements of cognitive therapy, behavior therapy, object relations, and gestalt therapy into one unified, systematic approach to treatment.
-Schema therapy has recently been blended with mindfulness meditation for clients who want to add a spiritual dimension to their lives.
+Schema therapy has also been effectively integrated with mindfulness, interpersonal neurobiology, ACT, DBT, EMDR, and EFT.

 and Coping Modes